Louisville Zen Center

 Louisville Zen Center offers Zen meditation retreats and other extended sittings of various lengths conducted in silence with eyes lowered as aids to concentration.
 Sangha may also participate in sesshin (residential Zen meditation retreats) and other intensive meditation events led by Roshi Bodhin Kjolhede and/or his senior students.

 Retreat is a cooperative endeavor by a number of people working shoulder-to-shoulder for prolonged periods.
 With this sustained effort and support, retreats can heal, strengthen, and unify the mind, body, and emotions to a much greater degree than daily individual or group sitting.
 Those who have completed the Introduction to Zen Meditation or equivalent are welcome to attend.
-Participants are simply asked to follow LZC forms and customs and if any of the retreat is held at Heart of Perfect Wisdom Zendo (HPWZ), please also observe the guidelines for practicing there.
+Participants are simply asked to follow LZC forms and customs and Heart of Perfect Wisdom Zendo (HPWZ) guidelines.

 Louisville Zen Center operates as much as possible on dana (or giving).
 Your generosity makes events like these possible Limited scholarships are available for fee-based retreats.